Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Content-Editing/Content-Editing.md

 - `extract-images`: Extract all images from a PDF document.
 Saves each image as a separate file in common formats (PNG, JPG, etc).

+- `remove-image-pdf` (UI: "Remove Images"): Remove all images from a PDF document.
+Unlike `extract-images`, this strips the images out rather than saving them.

 - `extract-image-scans`: Extract scanned images from PDF files.
 Specifically designed for PDFs containing scanned documents or photos.

 ---

 ## Stamps & Annotations

+- `add-text` (UI: "Add Text"): Add custom text anywhere in your PDF.
+A viewer/workbench tool for placing text annotations interactively; it is a text-only variant of `add-stamp` and applies through the same stamp/signature backend.

 - `add-stamp`: Add user-defined text or image stamps to PDF pages with customizable position, size, rotation, and opacity.
 Can be applied to specific pages or all pages.